Zixun-Wang/Zixun-Wang.github.io/_pages/about.md

   * July.2023--Present
   * I have attempted to use machine learning molecular dynamics potentials for Metadynamics simulations to study phase transitions.
 In comparison to traditional molecular dynamics, this method allows for simulations at a larger scale (around 500,000 atoms).
 I have already conducted benchmarks on Si and GaN.
 We hope that it can address the phase transition process of compressing onion carbon into diamond.

+* <font size=5>One-dimensional Ferroelectric</font>
+  * *Research Assistant at Westlake University, Hangzhou, China*
+  * Supervisor : Prof. Shi Liu
+  * Dec.2022--Present
+  * I employed density functional theory (DFT) to obtain a family of stable 1D nanothreads from cutting III-V two-dimensional triatomic layers anti-ferroelectric materials.
+This is the first predicted one-dimensional anti-ferroelectric structure.
+These nanothreads exhibit anti-ferroelectric phases, along with radial polarization.
+The radial polarization can be reversed under the influence of an electric field.
+This discovery holds significant promise for memory applications, marking a breakthrough in the field of low-dimensional anti-ferroelectrics.
+The results will be submitted in the form of a research paper.
+(/CV.pdf)
 Getting started
 ======
 1. Register a GitHub account if you don't have one and confirm your e-mail (required!)